data-S-index/s-index-real-world/README.md

 # S-index Real-World Testing and Validation Results

-**Jupyter notebook with code to analysis the results from our analysis with 49M+ datatasets and 1M+ S-indices**
+**Jupyter notebook with code to analysis the results from our test with 49M+ datatasets and 1M+ S-indices**

 [![Stargazers][stars-shield]][stars-url]
 [![Issues][issues-shield]][issues-url]